-Hey y’all, today we’re going to talk about how to set snaps, particularly the heavy duty kind like I used on this skirt.
+Hey y’all, today we’re going to talk about how to set a snap, particularly the heavy duty kind like I used on this skirt.
 I’ve had a few questions about them, and the instructions with the kit are pretty brief, so I made a video to show you how they work.

 These are the snaps (affiliate link) I used on this skirt and in this video.
 They also come in copper and brass finishes (affiliate links), but for some reason the silver was the only set I could find with the tools, so I had to buy both the silver and the colors I wanted.